Namularbre/ProjetMicroService/api/README.md

 ## pokeapi-secret

-Contains the secrets of the application, related to
+Contains the secrets of the application, related to the database connection

+## pokeapi-ingressroute

+Create an ingress for the api, that permit other application to access the api via traefik

 ## functionalities